iouthwaite/iouthwaite.github.io/About.md

 **Free Time**

 I follow professional Track & Field.
-Some recent WR performances worth watching are: McLaughlin-Levrone (400H), Chebet (10K), Mahuchikh (HJ, 2.10m!), and Duplantis (PV).
+Watching Tokyo 2025 has been an absolute joy - from McLaughlin-Levrone dominating a historic competition, to Crouser opening his season with a gold, to Mondo hitting 6.30(!!!) and to Kipyegon and Lyles both grabbing win #4 in the 1500 and 200 respectively, there are so many stories and inspiring performances.
 I run, bike, and drag friends on hiking trips.
 I also catsit for friends and family and assist in croissant + paris-brest baking (and eating).
 Most recently, I helped playtest "The Publish or Perish Game" & failed to skirt an *entirely unexpected* sensation of déjà vu.

 **Education/Training**